hippylib/tacc-containers/README.md

 For detailed instructions on building and testing, please refer to the upstream repository at [FEniCS TACC Docker image](https://github.com/hippylib/tacc-containers)

-Packages and verions (Python 3.12.2):
+Packages and versions (Python 3.12.2):

 ```
 Package                   Version